-Arrows was formed in August 1973 when Alan Merrill, who was enjoying solo success in Japan, moved to England at the request of high school friend and fellow New Yorker, Jake Hooker, to form a band with English drummer Paul Varley, who had worked with Jake in another group, Streak.
+Arrows was formed in August 1973 when Alan Merrill (born Allan Preston Sachs in New York) – who was enjoying solo success in Japan – moved to England at the request of high school friend and fellow New Yorker, Jake Hooker, to form a band with English drummer Paul Varley, who had worked with Jake in another group, Streak.

 Producer Mickie Most suggested they record Touch Too Much as a single.
 It hit the Top Ten in several countries.

 The band released the original version of I Love Rock & Roll in 1975 on RAK.